 Dr. James Kildare has just completed his internship at Blair General Hospital and is assigned to work with his mentor, Dr. Leonard Gillespie.
-But fearing for the health of his father, Dr. Stephen Kildare, he returns to his parents home in Parkersville to help him with his excessive workload servicing a wide area ever since other doctors moved elsewhere.
-Noting that three doctors at Blair General are doing menial jobs because they can't start practice, Kildare conceives the idea of building a clinic in Parkersville to be serviced by the three doctors and financed by the townsfolk paying ten cents a week to subscribe to the service.
+But fearing for the health of his father, Dr. Stephen Kildare, he returns to his parents home to help him with his excessive workload.
+Dr. Kildaire Sr. is servicing a wide area ever since the doctors in neighboring towns moved elsewhere.
+Noting that three doctors at Blair General are doing menial jobs because they can't start their own practices, Kildare conceives the idea of building a clinic in Parkersville to be serviced by the three doctors and financed by the townsfolk paying ten cents a week to subscribe to the service.
 But influential men in Parkersville provide serious opposition to the plan.
 Written by

 Arthur Hausner <firstname.lastname@example.org>